jenkinsci/pipeline-plugin/TUTORIAL.md

 // FIXME write this flow
 ```

-# A simple flow

-So now let us do something useful, but no more complex than what you could do with a freestyle project.
+# Creating a Simple Flow

+The following sections guide you through creating a simple flow.

-## Some setup
+## Setting Up
+To set up for creating a flow, ensure you have the following:

-First, make sure a Maven installation is available to do builds with.
+1. First, you need a Maven installation available to do builds with.
-Go to _Jenkins » Manage Jenkins » Configure System_, click _Add Maven_, give it the name _M3_ and let it be installed automatically.
+Go to _Jenkins » Manage Jenkins » Configure System_, click **Add Maven**, give it the name **M3** and allow it to install automatically.

-Also if you do not have Git installed on your Jenkins server, try clicking _Delete Git_ on the default Git installation, and _Add Git » JGit_ to replace it.
+2. Only if you do not have Git installed on your Jenkins server: click **Delete Git** on the default Git installation and _Add Git » JGit_ to replace it.

-Finally _Save_.
+3. Click **Save**.

-## Checking out and building sources
+## Checking out and Building Sources

-Now click on your flow and _Configure_ it to edit its script.
+Now, click on your flow and **Configure** it to edit its script.

 ```groovy
 node {